Advising & Counseling Center

 - Newport: 401-851-1620

-All students enrolled in CCRI are required to obtain a Student ID card through the Office of Student Services.
-Student IDs are necessary for library, computer lab, and field house usage.
-To receive a student ID, students must present their driver’s license or state ID, along with their current CCRI schedule.
+All students enrolled in CCRI are required to obtain a student ID card through Student Services.
+Student IDs are necessary for library, computer lab and field house usage.
+To receive a student ID, students must present their driver’s license or state ID along with their current CCRI schedule.
 A detailed schedule can be obtained through MyCCRI bearing the student’s ID number.
 There is no charge for the first ID card.
 Reprints for any reason are $5 for students and $25 for faculty and staff.

-College Police handles all lost and found property.
-Students who find any items including textbooks, handbags, clothing, eyeglasses, etc., should bring the items to the College Police office on the campus where the item was found so an attempt can be made to locate the owner.
-Students also are encouraged to go to the College Police office to check for their lost items and file a report.
+Campus Police handles all lost and found property.
+Students who find any items including textbooks, handbags, clothing, eyeglasses, etc., should bring the items to the Campus Police office on the campus where the item was found so an attempt can be made to locate the owner.
+Students also are encouraged to go to the Campus Police office to check for their lost items and file a report.
 Whenever claiming property, students must provide proper identification.

 1. General Provisions

-- Parking on campus throughout the year, including break periods, is by permit only between the hours of 8 a.m. and 5 p.m., Monday through Friday.
+- Parking on campus throughout the year, including break periods, is only allowed between the hours of 6 a.m. and 10 p.m.
+Monday through Friday.

-- All vehicles operated and parked on college property by students, faculty and staff must be registered with the Rhode Island Registry of Motor Vehicles.
+- All vehicles operated and parked on college property by students, faculty and staff must be registered.

-- Faculty and staff must affix parking permits to the lower right of the vehicle’s rear window and must be clearly visible from the rear of the vehicle.
+- Faculty and staff must affix parking permits to the lower right of the vehicle’s rear window; they must be clearly visible from the rear of the vehicle.

 - The registration of a vehicle on campus does not guarantee a parking place, but affords the registrant an opportunity to park in authorized parking areas when parking space is available.
 To take advantage of campus parking, students, faculty and staff agree to park in appropriate, designated areas.

-- College Police are responsible for the administration and enforcement of these regulations and may impose traffic control restrictions as required.
+- Campus Police are responsible for the administration and enforcement of these regulations and may impose traffic control restrictions as required.

-- Conference parking, special events parking and all temporary parking requirements of the college are to be scheduled in writing and approved through College Police by the college sponsor or host.
+- Conference parking, special events parking and all temporary parking requirements of the college are to be scheduled in writing and approved through Campus Police by the college sponsor or host.

 - All vehicles must display current motor vehicle registration.